wylee/runcommands/README.rst

 RunCommands
 +++++++++++

 A simple command runner that uses ``argparse`` from the Python standard library under the hood.
-Python 3 only (3.3 and up).
+Runs on Python 3 only (3.5 and up).

 There are two basic use cases:

-1. Standalone console scripts
+1. Standalone console scripts.
-2. Collections of commands (similar to make, Fabric, etc)
+2. Collections of commands (similar to make, Fabric, etc).

+Building on these, especially #2, there are a couple of more advanced use cases:

+1. A simple orchestration/deployment tool.
+If you have a simple build process and just need to ``rsync`` some files to a server, a few simple commands might be all you need.
+2. A wrapper for more sophisticated orchestration/deployment tools--an
+   alternative to the Bash scripts you might use to drive Ansible playbooks and the like.

 Basic Usage
 ===========